fluentverification/CaseStudies_StochasticModelChecking/Nanotechnology/StochasticComputing/divider/README.md

 $X(t)$.
 At any time $t$, the signal $X(t)=1$ with probability $x$, and $X(t)=0$ with probability $1-x$.

+Two models are provided:

+* `divider.pm` is a finite-state model.
+* `divider_inf.pm` is an intinite-state model.

+Both models rely on a finite up-down counter to estimate the average probability of a unary stochastic bitstream.
+The finite counter saturates at `MAX_COUNT`, which is a fixed constant in the model.

+In the infinite-state model, the counter's limit is variable, initially +/-1 and increasing logarithmically with respect to the elapsed clock cycles.
+This approach improves accuracy for calculations with small probabilities, e.g. below 0.01, however the state complexity becomes unbounded in this model.

 ## Description of the Circuit

 The divider circuit shematic is shown below.
 It accepts